 Among other things, one of the trends we are seeing right now is an increasing need for real-time synchronization of data between backend and frontend systems, so that one can immediately react to, and act on, changes that occur.
-If you want to make the most of your IT setup, as a company you need to start thinking more like a software company, so that you have the knowledge required to be able to optimize, automate and standardize your IT processes and workflows.
+If you want to make the most of your IT setup, as a company, you need to start thinking more like a software company, so that you have the knowledge required to be able to optimize, automate and standardize your IT processes and workflows.

-We believe that happy employees create happy customers.
-And happy customers buy more.
+We believe that happy employees create happy customers - and happy customers buy more.

 Modular IT architecture

-We have long talked about Micro services and observed a trend where container platforms like Kubernetes and Openshift have matured and become more mainstream in our customers' infrastructure.
+We have long talked about Micro services and observed a trend where container platforms like Kubernetes and OpenShift have matured and become more mainstream in our customers' infrastructure.

-The thinking behind Micro services and modular IT architectures has been gaining great acceptance within the past few months, and we see that more and more companies are adopting the principles behind the modular approach at both the organizational and infrastructural levels.
+The thinking behind Micro services and modular IT architectures has been getting great acceptance within the past few months, and we see that more and more companies are adopting the principles behind the modular approach at both the organizational and infrastructural levels.

 The advantage of a modular setup is that you can switch to a "Design for Legacy" principle, where you can continuously add or replace one or more modules without affecting the rest of your IT system.
-This makes companies that take this route far more resilient and adaptable to future opportunities, as dictated by the current high-paced development in IT.
+This makes companies who take this route far more resilient and adaptable to future opportunities, as dictated by the current high-paced development in IT.